 How often can I use my home IPL device?

-Depending on the body part, expert dermatologists recommend to use the home IPL device once every 4 to 6 weeks in order to catch the new hair that are starting to return in its growth cycle.
+Depending on the body part, expert dermatologists recommend using the home IPL device once every 4 to 6 weeks in order to catch the new hair that is starting to return in its growth cycle.
 For legs, it is once every 8 to 12 weeks as the hair growth rate on this body part is much slower.

 Can it be used for pregnant or nursing moms?

 As IPL treatments seem to be good to all users, pregnant women are highly discouraged to use the hair removal devices since their hormones are in ecstatic phase.
 Expectant moms are not allowed to undergo hair removal sessions until after the child is born, their hormones are in its normal status, and/or when their monthly menstrual period is back (an indicator of normal hormones).
 It must also be avoided while breastfeeding because of the hormonal instability.
 The reasons behind this are that hormones highly regulates hair growth and skin pigmentation of pregnant women thus, the treatments may not be efficient as hormonal disparity is present.

 Another limitation of these home-use light-based hair removal devices is for those with tattoos.
 IPL hair removal devices can work on lightly pigmented tattoos, but the problem is that the device emits light that can be absorbed by the tattooed skin; hence, may interfere with the tattoo ink and cause skin reactions on the affected area.
 Side effects such as pain and color fading may occur.
 Therefore, it is not advised to use a home IPL hair removal device on tattoo pigmented skins.